ntrllog/CS5540-HoneyGen/README.md

 Cloud Hosting:
 * Google Cloud
   * Cloud Storage
-    * one bucket that contains the 4 models
+    * one bucket that contains the 4 models (see Generating Models section)
       * make sure bucket and model names are changed when creating the function
   * Cloud Function
     * combined model - 4gb memory, timeout >= 300s